 Specialist displays and difficult venues

-With traditional displays and weddings covered, we’ll quickly run over some other scenarios.
+With traditional displays and weddings covered, I’ll quickly run over some other scenarios.

 Stadiums and similar venues are also a challenge because of the close proximity of people.
 Again, specialist pyro may need to be used which can increase the rigging times and costs accordingly.